ICMS and MAC-MIGS Modelling Camp 2021

 About:

-The Modelling Camp Aims to:
+The Modelling Camp aimed to:

 1. Train students and early career mathematical science researchers to engage in study groups and similar activities